Advertisement

 Closed

-All waiting lists for Highland Metropolitan Housing Authority were closed effective September 15, 2025.
-This list was previously open for individuals aged 18-61 considered disabled by a physician or receiving Social Security Disability/SSI.
+All waiting lists for Highland Metropolitan Housing Authority were closed effective September 15, 2025, due to HUD guidelines regarding waiting list length.
+Programs previously offered assistance for disabled individuals between 18-61 years old receiving Social Security Disability and/or SSI.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.